Why do we need Vitamin D?

 Vitamin D is making sure your muscles, heart, lungs and brain work well.
-It is a very important for overall health, giving us strong bones and helps our body to fight against infection.
+It is very important for overall health, giving us strong bones and helping our body to fight against infection.

-The level of Vitamin D in our body is depends on how much we get from sunlight we exposed and the type of food we eat.
-Also supplementation can play a big part to provide us the good level of Vitamin D. Your body will use it to take care of calcium in your blood, bones and gut and your body cells.
+The level of Vitamin D in our body depends on how much we get from the sunlight we are exposed to and the type of food we eat.
+Also, supplementation can play a big part in providing us a good level of Vitamin D. Your body will use it to take care of calcium in your blood, bones and gut and your body cells.

 Your body needs this Vitamin to keep your body in good health and to fight illness and heal well.
 Sunlight can help your body to produce Vitamin D and to make your bones stronger.
-From the recent research show that Vitamin D plays a very important role in the fight against some long terms health issues.
-When your body produces Vitamin D, it turns into a hormone call “Activated Vitamin D” or “Calcitriol”.
+The recent research shows that Vitamin D plays a very important role in the fight against some long-term health issues.
+When your body produces Vitamin D, it turns into a hormone called “Activated Vitamin D” or “Calcitriol”.

-Expose your skin to sunlight regularly doesn’t mean that your body will produce sufficient Vitamin D you need.
-You also need to get it from food you eat and best way is to take supplements regularly.
-Calcium and phosphorus are essential for developing your health bones structure.
-We need Vitamin D to absorb these minerals in your body to maintain your bones are in good condition.
+Exposing your skin to sunlight regularly doesn’t mean that your body will produce sufficient Vitamin D you need.
+You also need to get it from the food you eat, and the best way is to take supplements regularly.
+Calcium and phosphorus are essential for developing your healthy bone structure.
+We need Vitamin D to absorb these minerals in our body to maintain our bones in good condition.

 Some of the functions of the body that vitamin D helps with include: